laconic-io/xjax/README.md

 xjax is a library for making jquery and object/function calls from PHP eliminating the writing of $.ajax Success functions.

 ### the problem
-Most Programming is done in three steps (sometimes referred to as MVC).
+most programming is done in three steps (sometimes referred to as MVC).

-1. input
+1. input (user does something)
-2. process
+2. process (processes the input to react correctly)
-3. output
+3. output (show results to use).

-However with ajax there is an extra step
+however with ajax/(RESTful) architecture there is an extra step

 1. input (ajax request)
-2. process (php/backend)
+2. process (php/ruby/python/asp backend)
-3. format (on backend) to JSON/XML
+3. format (on backend) to JSON/XML to send to browser
-4. output (javscript) by processing JSON/XML to know how to manipulate dom
+4. output (javscript) by processing JSON/XML to know how to manipulate dom+variables

+you basically end up writing api's for your own system. it's annoying, time consuming, and debugging becomes a bigger hassle when you icrease the possible locations for bugs to hide.

-### proposed solution, remove format step
+### proposed solution... simply remove the step

-xjax eliminates the extra formatting middleman step by allowing you to call javascript functons, jQuery, and set javascript variables in php.
-This means no need to write a success function.
+xjax attempts eliminates the extra formatting middleman step by allowing you to specify front end proccess/function to call on the back end.
+This means no need to write an ajax success function.

+this is done in
+- 1 javascript file, less than 2kb (uncompressed and documented)
+- 1 php file, less than 2kb

-example syntax below and functional/working examples with forms and more http://laconic.io/xjax/
+for functional/working examples with forms and more goto http://laconic.io/xjax/

+otherwise some syntax examples below.

 #### the javascript
 ```javascript